npiscitello/MegaWeather/README.md

 This project has officially moved to the ESP8266 platform (specifically the dev breakout board from SparkFun).

-AVR details:
-I use a USBtinyISP (https://www.adafruit.com/products/46) to program the chip; any other ISP should work (as long as the avrdude command in the Makefile is updated to reflect the change). `make program` should build `main.hex` with intermediate files and send it to the chip.
-If you have the ATMEGA328 in your avrdude.conf, this will also work with that chip - just modify the `avrdude` command in the Makefile accordingly.

 ## Notes

-* The ESP8266 SPI library is **not mine**!
-It was researched and built by David Ogilvy (aka MetalPhreak), who did a *very* nice job with it!
-Check inside the lib folder for more information, including a link to his blog!

 * See [xantorohara's project](https://github.com/xantorohara/led-matrix-editor) for a really cool browser-based tool for 8x8 matrix planning.
 Use the following address to access the tool with the weather icons pre-loaded!

       http://xantorohara.github.io/led-matrix-editor/#3c4299bdbd99423c|30180c0e0e0c1830|0000007e8181621c|0000007ed5ab761c|0000007effff7e1c|8452087effff7e1c|a524e71818e724a5|7e01e61060fc020c|aa55aa55aa55aa55

-* ~~This will probably not be ATMEGA328P based forever; I'm looking at the ESP8266 as a (tiny!) single-chip solution~~ See above; the platform changeover is done.

 * Pin mapping: since the LED cathodes in the TC15-11EWA that I'm using are on the columns, and the MAX72XX chips are common cathode drivers, we write the display in columns instead of the more